 RUBY’S RETURN centres on the same world as the upcoming epic fantasy novel MELOKAI, book one of the In the Heart of the Mountains trilogy.
 The action takes place in Fertilian, forty years before the events depicted in the novel.
 Does Benjamin Thorne overthrow the Clelands?
-And just who is the rider… find out in MELOKAI, coming Autumn 2017.
+And just who is the rider… find out in MELOKAI, out now.

 RUBY'S RETURN is included in the anthology THE RIDER, published by Crimson Cloak Publishing, along with twelve other fantasy short stories from both seasoned and debut writers.
 The stories featured in THE RIDER are the three winners and the ten runners up of the 2016 short story writing competition run by the publisher.